ttutisani/Xunit.Gherkin.Quick/docs/reuse-step-implementation-across-features.md

 }
 ```

 We can now start implementing the originally shown two features via their designated feature classes.
-Since we are inheriting from the above base class, most of the work is already done thanks to the inheritance (child classes inherit all members of a base class).
+Since we inherit from the above base class, most of the work is already done thanks to the inheritance (child classes inherit all members of a base class).

-All that the derived classes need to do is implement the "when" step that is different between the features.
+The derived classes need to implement the "when" step that is different between the features.
 Below is a sample implementation of both feature classes.

 Feature one: